alexle/alexle.github.com/_posts/2013/2013-09-27-signs-you-are-runner.markdown

 ## Bonus Comments ##

-I shared this list on the [Runner's World forum][2] and received some great (and funny) responses.
-Here are some bonus ones which I can relate to:
+Here are some bonus comments which I can relate to:

 @Patti678 - When I started making excuses to run instead of not to -- Ex.
 No clean running clothes?
 That's ok.
 I'll dig dirty ones out of the hamper and wear them again.